Crutovel/SoftServe-TeamProject/README.md

 1. Application is accessible at http://localhost:8080/

 #### Authorization
-For authorization you must send POST HTTP request at http://localhost:8080/login with credentials of some user in body.
-Credentials: username - OlegShvets, password - ghd22df.
-Choose type form-data and set credentials into key and value.
+For authorization you must send POST HTTP request at http://localhost:8080/login with credentials of some user in body in JSON format.

+Credentials for teacher: username - OlegShvets, password - ghd22df.

+Credentials for coordinator: username - DmytroPetin, password - fgdfg24sd.

+Authorization data save in cookies.

 ## Environment setup